India, Buddhism, and Zen Enlightenment

 Back in the old days I used to get a regular stream of emails when the page in question on Steve Jobs was up and, as time went on, I continually refined the page so the questions would be answered by simply reading the contents.
 When the page went down, every now and again people would ask questions regarding Jobs and India.
 In those days I would answer them individually.
 Then sometime around June of 2009 I added some of the information as a footnote to 'page two' of my long running page, ZEN ENLIGHTENMENT: The Path Unfolds, and simply just refered people there without comment.
 Recently the contents of the footnote were updated and moved into the main text and now reads thus:

-"Other than our high school days and working on the woodie wagon in our past, we really did not have a whole lot in common, so staying at his place for a couple of days we did things more to his liking than what I would have otherwise have done.
+"Other than our high school days and working on the Woodie Wagon in our past, we really did not have a whole lot in common, so staying at his place for a couple of days we did things more to his liking than what I would have otherwise have done.
 He, having to work on one of the days I was there, suggested I visit the Winchester House which was located not far from his apartment.
 It wasn't long before I was off on my own wandering around both inside and outside the rather bizarre complex, eventually ending up leisurely strolling around the Victorian gardens that surround it.
 While in the garden I was approached by three or four monks in full Buddhist regalia.
 We spoke for a few minutes and they went on their way.
 A somewhat intense, disheveled, and bearded young man in his late teens or early twenties who seemed to have been following and observing the monks from a distance came up to speak with me when they departed.
 He asked if they always acted that way as they seemed to exhibit some sort of reverence toward me.
 After several more questions I told him I had studied Zen under Yasutani Hakuun Roshi and had as well been to India and the ashrama of Sri Ramana Maharshi.
-As the afternoon passed in conversation he continually wanted to know all about the the difference between the Indian side of things and that of Zen.
+As the afternoon passed in conversation he continually wanted to know all about the the difference between the Indian side of things and that of Zen.[4]
+After awhile, he stood up from the bench we were sitting on and said as soon as he had the money he was going to go to India.
+Later I learned the besheveled young man did just that, actually traveling in India for seven months.
+His name Steve Jobs, the founder of Apple." (source)

-Now, to make it perfectly clear, there is no credit here, implied or otherwise, that somehow the meeting that transpired between the the young Steve Jobs and myself in the garden of the Winchester House directly influenced him into acting positively toward his then already seedling desire to actually go to India.
-However, the garden meeting fell within weeks, possibly days of his decision and departure.
-So too, the events I describe in Dark Luminosity had transpired some years before, so the two of us crossing paths, even for the short time we did, there is a chance he may have vaguely whiffed the perfume of the gateless gate and thus then the possibility of it being accessed.
+In any case, one way or the other, Jobs and my garden meeting fell within weeks, possibly days of his decision and departure.
+So too, the events I describe in Dark Luminosity had transpired some years before, so the two of us crossing paths, even for the short time we did, there is a chance he may have vaguely whiffed the perfume of the gateless gate and thus then the possibility of it being accessed.[5]

 SRI RAMANA MAHARSHI: THE LAST AMERICAN DARSHAN